“Am I pregnant, or is it premenstrual syndrome?”

 Similarly, when you’re pregnant, your appetite might increase, and you might start to crave specific foods.
 About 50 to 90 percent of women in the US have this symptom during pregnancy.

-But if you find that you want sweets and fatty foods, it might still be a pregnancy sign.
-Many pregnant women crave high-calorie and fatty foods during pregnancy.
+But craving sweets and fatty foods may also be a sign of pregnancy as many pregnant women crave high-calorie and fatty foods during pregnancy.

 Other similar symptoms of pregnancy and PMS include: